tytydraco/monolith/README.md

 Recompile Android packages with more extensive DEX optimizations

 # How
-1) Push script to device: `adb push monolith.sd /sdcard/Download`
+1) Push script to device: `adb push monolith.sh /sdcard/Download`
 2) Using ADB shell or root, run the script: `sh /sdcard/Download/monolith.sh`